hirrolot/poica/README.md

 Programming (especially in C!) is notoriously error-prone.
 The bad thing is that a part of the programmer's mistakes is usually detected during testing, and another part goes to production, leaving our users with improperly working devices and making business lose money.

-The good news are that some kinds of mistakes can be detected during compilation, thereby:
+The good news are that many kinds of mistakes can be detected during compilation, thereby:

  - Improving safety of our software;
  - Increasing execution speed by eliminating run-time assertions.